eppeters/djangofromscratch/text.md

 * Templates
 * Tests

 Unfortunately this list is hilariously expansive.
-It could cover almost everything in Django if interpreted loosely.
+It could cover almost everything in Django.

-Some of the only things glaringly absent from this list are Django settings files and the `manage` commands.
+Some of the only things glaringly absent from this list are Django settings files, user accounts/authorization, admin, and `manage` commands.
 And while I will need some bits of each of the above features, Django is made to support many wildly different, and much bigger, projects.
 For instance, there are *lots* of built-in Django Field types.
 In fact, 27 are documented in the official [Django 1.11 Field docs](https://docs.djangoproject.com/en/1.8/ref/models/fields/) alone.

 So this this list needs to be narrowed down to the parts of each feature I actually need.